cjen07/gobblet-gobblers/README.md

 - [x] test and publish

 ### to-do for user experience
 - [x] better ui design with color
+- [x] add unique id support using symbol
 - [ ] show info when you pick up a piece
 - [ ] need way to notify error not omit it
-- [ ] add unique id support like email
 - [ ] show hidden pieces no need memorizing